Favorite thing The Musées Royaux des Beaux Arts in Brussels is one of the best paint museums in Europe.

 This pass is valid from February till August 2006 (only for one day)

-Fondest memory: the museums
+Fondest memory the museums

-The explanation of the name of this Museum:
+Favorite thing The explanation of the name of this Museum:

 from the year 1238 a Franciscan Convent, which played an important role for quite some time in the social and religious life in Brussels, was found near the GROTE MARKT, the GRAND PLACE.